10 Principle of Knowledge

 When this happens and you receive information, it may be hard to explain it to others or even to yourself.
 Being back in ordinary consciousness again, it is as if footprint of the knowledge and confidence was left about the received truth.
 So, you may "know" something, but you can't explain the why and how of it.
 Nonetheless you can use the gained knowledge with trust in life.

-When you learn to trust the Spirit and consciously open to It, you receive bits of illumination and truths more frequently.
-With further development of the spiritual mind, there comes such knowledge which the intellect couldn't have even imagined.
+When you learn to trust the Absolute and consciously open to It, you receive bits of illumination and truths more frequently.
+With further development, there comes such knowledge which the intellect couldn't have even imagined.
 To all who have reached a certain level of development, to be "led by the Spirit" becomes a reality.

 How to access inner knowledge

 You can connect to your Higher Self and receive inner guidance through daily practice of silence and meditation.
-But we would like to mention that there are different levels, of how deep you can go.
-There are simpler, more basic practices for experiencing silence and meditating, which can be practiced on your own, but if you wish to go deeper, you'll notice what a subtle, precise and spiritual science meditation actually is.
-It takes appropriate study, for example, of human constitution, its functioning as a whole (body, mind, spiritual mind, etc.) and especially the functioning of your thoughts, emotions, being in the now, etc. to practice it on subtler levels.
-To practice meditation on deeper levels requires time for study, practice, patience and the guidance of a true, skilled Teacher.
-But it is an essential key to discover your true Self and the Truths of life.
+But I would like to mention that there are different levels, how deep you can go.
+There are simpler, more basic practices for experiencing silence and meditating, which can be practiced on your own, but if you wish to go deeper, you'll notice what a subtle and precise science meditation actually is.
+It takes studies, for example, of human constitution, its functioning as a whole and also the functioning of your thoughts, emotions and how to be in the now, etc. to practice it on subtler levels.
+To practice meditation on deeper levels requires time for studies, practice, patience and the guidance of a true, skilled Teacher.
+But it is an essential key to discover your Higher Self and the Truths of life since “Your vision will become clear only when you look into your heart … Who looks outside, dreams.
+Who looks inside, awakens.”
+(Carl Jung)

 Why?
-One of the main reasons of its importance is that meditation brings you out of the borders of your mind, intellect and ordinarily developed senses.
-A human functions on many planes (eg. body, instinctive mind, intellect, spiritual mind, Higher Self, etc.).
-We are usually not aware of the different planes and how to use them.
-We live mainly immersed in the activity of the mind and its borders of perception of the world, which are connected to the limitations of the human senses (vision, hearing).
+Because meditation brings you out of the borders of your mind and physical senses.
+A human functions on many planes (eg. physical body, energy body, mental body, wisdom body, Higher Self).
+People are usually not aware of the different planes and how to use them.
+They live mainly immersed in the activity of the mind and its borders of perception of the world, which are connected to the limitations of the physical human senses.
 For example, it is a well known fact that the average human vision can perceive less than 1% of the energy/matter of the universe.
-Simply put, this means that humans can perceive just a small fraction of the reality of the universe through their vision (and the other regular senses).
+Simply put, this means that humans can perceive just a small fraction of the reality of the universe through their vision (and other regular senses).
 With regards to the mind, it is similar.
 Through the mind you can perceive only a small portion of the reality of the universe, a fraction of what really exists.
 But through meditation you can gain insight into that what the mind can't access - the deepest truths about life and the universe.
+“Close Your Eyes, And You will See.”
+(Joseph Joubert)

 Discover other universal laws and principles: